deckhouse/deckhouse/modules/101-cert-manager/docs/FAQ.md

   tls:
   - hosts:
     - example.com
-    - www.example.com                        # the additional domain
+    - www.example.com                        # The additional domain
-    - admin.example.com                      # another additional domain
+    - admin.example.com                      # Another additional domain
-    secretName: example-com-tls              # the name of the certificate & secret
+    secretName: example-com-tls              # The name of the certificate and secret
 ```

 ## How do I check the certificate status?